Jon Stevens

-Jon Stevens (born 8 October 1961) is a New Zealand singer, best known for his work with Noiseworks and Jesus Christ Superstar.
+Jon Stevens (born 8 October 1961) is a New Zealand singer, best known as the lead singer of the band Noiseworks in 1986–1992, the portrayal of Judas in a 1992 Australian production of Jesus Christ Superstar, and as the lead singer for the Australian rock band INXS in 2000–2003 after the death of the band's original lead singer Michael Hutchence.

 Biography

 1980–1986: career beginnings and Jezebel

 Stevens was born in Upper Hutt, New Zealand, and is of Scottish and Māori descent.
 His brother is singer Frankie Stevens.
 He formed his first band while at Heretaunga College.

 Stevens released his debut studio album Jezebel on CBS Records in 1980.
 It peaked at number 7 on the New Zealand charts and was certified Gold.
+He had consecutive number one hits in New Zealand with singles "Jezebel" (December 1979) and "Montego Bay" (January 1980).

 He moved to Australia in 1981 and subsequently became an Australian citizen.

 In 1982, a self-titled album was released, but was not successful.
 In 1983, Stevens formed the band the Change with guitarist Stuart Fraser.
 Over the next few years, additional members were added before renaming themselves as Noiseworks in 1986.